+Or sometimes it’s quite simply the weather, a favourite complaint of both expats and locals alike.
 I’ve done my fair amount of complaining since I arrived in the Netherlands.
-Heck, the Gemeente even made me cry when I first tried to register.
-Yet for me nothing has been harder, or more discouraging, than trying to find a job in the field that I am both qualified and experienced in.
+Heck, the gemeente even made me cry when I first tried to register.
+Yet for me, nothing has been harder, or more discouraging, than trying to find a job in the field that I am both qualified and experienced in.
 I knew that job hunting in Amsterdam would be tough… but I had no idea it would be THIS tough.

-I’ve been doing the whole job hunting in Amsterdam cliche for over two months now and only just secured my first interview – for a job completely unrelated to what I want to do.
-I have a solid work history of over five years with the same internationally renowned company, and hold both a bachelor’s degree and diploma.
-I’m also a native English speaker which I’ve been told if often seen as an advantage, although I’m really not sure.
+I’ve been doing the whole job hunting in Amsterdam cliché for over two months now and only just secured my first interview — for a job completely unrelated to what I want to do.
+I have a solid work history of over five years with the same internationally renowned company and hold both a bachelor’s degree and diploma.
+I’m also a native English speaker which I’ve been told is often seen as an advantage, although I’m really not sure.

 At this point, I wouldn’t be surprised if I have now applied for over one hundred jobs.
-I’ve poured my heart and soul into writing (what I believe to be) impressive and witty cover letters.. and still, nothing.
+I mean, I’ve poured my heart and soul into writing way more than one witty and impressive cover letter.

 Does anyone feel the same particular frustration as I do?